buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 which is used to check if the pods can pass permit stage.

 We especially explain `scheduleCycle` and `childrenScheduleRoundMap` field.
 These fields control bundle's scheduling cycle.
 For example, at the beginning, `scheduleCycle` is 1, and each pod's cycle in `childrenScheduleRoundMap` is 0.
-When each pod comes to pre-filter, we will check if the pod's value in `childrenScheduleRoundMap` is smaller than bundle's `scheduleCycle`, If result is positive, we set the pod's cycle in `childrenScheduleRoundMap` equal with `scheduleCycle` and pass the check.
+When each pod comes to PreFilter, we will check if the pod's value in `childrenScheduleRoundMap` is smaller than bundle's `scheduleCycle`, If result is positive, we set the pod's cycle in `childrenScheduleRoundMap` equal with `scheduleCycle` and pass the check.
 If result is negative, means the pod has been scheduled in this cycle, so we should reject it.
 When the last pod comes to make all `childrenScheduleRoundMap`'s values